CircleCI-Public/circleci-demo-python-django/README.md

 - uses [pipenv](http://pipenv.readthedocs.io/en/latest/) to install and manage dependencies and virtualenvs on CircleCI
 - shows usage of caching on CircleCI 2.0 to speed up builds.
 Makes use of Ppipfile.lock to invalidate cache if dependencies change
 - runs tests against a PostgreSQL database
+- store and upload test result in Junit XML format with [unittest-xml-reporting](https://github.com/xmlrunner/unittest-xml-reporting) to enable Test Summary and Insights on CircleCI

 ## About the app: django_local_library